lokichubs/TLIO-Data-Loader/README.md

 ## MOCAP Data Transform
 Run the "groundTruthFormat.py" to convert the MOCAP to the TLIO format.If you want to verify the plots run the ipynb file instead

 It is important to note that the ground truth data processing has a smoothing filter applied.
 Please do go and alter this as per the application it is intended for.
-This can be done by increasing or decreasing the magnitude of the variable "window_size" in "groundTruthFormat.py"
+This can be done by increasing or decreasing the magnitude of the variable "window_size" in "groundTruthFormat.py".
+An example can be seen below

 ![Sample result from .ipynb file for MOCAP:](assets/MOCAP_formatted_example.png)